gbsvb13/CyberSecurity_2024_study/README.md

 Defensive Security's two main tasks
 1.Preventing intrusions from occurring
 2.Detecting intrusions when they occur and responding properly

+Blue Team are part of Defensive Security.